csci1951a-spring-2025/final-projects-mink/data_deliverable/reports/tech_report/README.md

 - Other considerations: there are lots of missing values so we will need to conduct our analysis on a subset.
 As such, we need to consider biases that might be introduced when filtering.

 How clean is the data:
-- When we have values, the data is pretty clean.
+- When we have values, the data is pretty clean (checked via verifying datatypes).
 However, we do have relatively large amounts of missing data that is scattered in various feature columns of the dataset.
+The threshold reference was having unique identifying information which included state abbreviation, seda admin ID, subject, and grade information.
+Histogrms were also generated to ensure that there were no concerning outliers.
+- No cleaning mechanisms were employed as the data was clean.
+- There are missing values.
+These occur in fields that are important for the project's goals.
+(See the last bullet for our approach to this)
+- There are no duplicates.
 - The data is already standardized by SEDA to account for local and national variances in testing such that we can compare standarized scores directly.
+There were no outliers.
+The min/max is not relevant as everything is on a standardized scale.
+- There are no data type issues.
 - We will most likely need to throw away entire counties where we don't have enough data.
 This will most likely be on a case by case basis for specific analysis questions.
 For example, a given county might be included in out analysis when looking at scores across gender but not when looking at race due to missing data.
 One potential issue in this is that we could introduce biases where regions with better education infrastructre and performance reporting might be over represented in out analysis datasets.

 Challenges:
 - Joining with the Food Atlas dataset will be relatively easy but selecting the subsets of the data we will use for our analysis questions will be more involved and require careful stratified sampling techniques to avoid introducing biases.
+Another challenge is that the combined dataset is extremely large as everything school district in the dataset covers multiple census tracts so the join operations will yield a very deep and long table.
+The datasets are in a sql db and we will now begin to train machine learning models.